Tiroamodimo/course-master-snowpro-cofco2/Section10_Final_exam/exam_prep_corrections/README.md

 1. Questions I got correct for the incorrect reasons

 ## Exam Prep Takes and Corrections

+The corrections were enriched by answers provided by [Gemmini](https://gemini.google.com/app)

 1. [Exam Prep Take 1](exam_prep_take01/README.md)
 1.